 Chances are you have arrived here after clicking the link in my Instagram Bio, and for that I thank you.
 For years I have been using Linktree to host links but that feels a bit counter intuitive now, sending you from Instagram to Linktree to then hoping you would come back here.
 Why not just have the links I think you might like, all in one place?

 So here are the posts that I think you might like to read, that give you a flavour of who Mummy Barrow is, and for the things that I feel passionate about.
+Just click on the headline to be taken straight to that page.

 The story of our first weekend away in Amsterdam, of love, of chips, and of learning to live again